A shrub to potential tree, growing to 9 m tall and up to 5 m wide.

 This wattle belongs to Group 1.

-Phyllodes (modified leaves) are narrowly-elliptic to lanceolate, to 3 cm long and about 1 cm wide, and dark green and very sticky to touch.
+Phyllodes (modified leaves) are narrowly-elliptic to lanceolate, to 3 cm long and about 1 cm wide, and dark green and very sticky to touch (viscid).

-Flowers are produced in globular heads, to 3 mm in diameter, with up to 20 very small staminate flowers per head.
-The heads produced solitarily on in pairs in leaf axils.
+Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
+The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
+In this species, flowers are produced in globular heads, to 3 mm in diameter, with up to 20 very small staminate flowers per head.
+The heads are produced solitarily on in pairs in leaf axils.
 The flowers are bright yellow, showy and produced in spring.

 Seed pods straight, oblong to linear, to 6 cm long and about 0.5 cm wide.